TronRin/Sevens-Arena-D3ModKit/.github/README.md

   - Re-Added MayaImport:
     * Supports Maya SDK 2019 up to 2025 (2019 Below is untested)
   - Gamesys integration from Quake 4/Quake Wars.
 Prevents dead stripping, and new state management code.
+- com.n0n3m4.diii4a:
+  - Quake 4's map base .reverb config files for maps + default .efx for maps that lacks it.
 - Original Changes:
-  - Restore Quake 3 Style console base on left overs in the files.
   - Support for source engine skyboxes base on StormEngine2 Changes.
   - fixed noSpecular flag for lights Base on a dhewn3 rejected PR.
   - Enable Common Controls theme engine for the tools.